“How we gonna deal with Doug tonight?” I change the subject, not wanting to regret leaving on Monday.

 “I’ll do the work, you relax.
 It’ll really work out,” Tony takes charge.

 Doug rolls on his side, to provide easy access for Tony, while Jimmy moves to keep Doug’s dick busy.
 I start kissing Doug by first licking his lips like I used to tease Tommy.
 I hold his head in my hands, while his breathing became ragged and uneven.
 He moans regretfully when Tony pulls his fingers out of his ass.
 Soon he gives out a quick gasp.
 I know Tony has impaled him to replace the fingers.
 Doug is craving it.
 Tony thrusts strongly as our four-way fuck package rocks back and forth.
 Doug becomes frantic, trying to get away from Jimmy’s bouncing head on his dick, while pushing himself onto Tony’s thrusting dick.
 I pull Jimmy away, repositioning him at Doug’s mouth, while I lightly stroke Doug’s dick, just not enough to let him cum.
 Doug’s whole body starts to shake involuntarily as Tony’s quick, short stroking drives him crazy.
 My fist grabs a tight hold on his dick.
 It slows his shuddering, forestalling an imminent orgasm.
-He continues kissing Jimmy whose legs are wrapped around Doug’s hip and his dick thrusts against his side.
-I suck both of Doug’s balls into my mouth and squeezing and licking them simultaneously.
+He continues kissing Jimmy whose legs are wrapped around Doug’s hip as his dick thrusts against his side.
+I suck both of Doug’s balls into my mouth, squeezing and licking them simultaneously.
 I’m raking my dick against Doug’s inner calf, leaking pre-cum all over him and on the bed covers.

 “Let me cum.
 Let me cum,” Doug yells, frustrated by our teasing seduction.